 For years, the National Institute of Standards and Technology (NIST) has been recommending that organizations require very complex passwords with numeric digits, special characters, and a mixture of upper and lower-case letters.
 They also require their users to change their passwords regularly.
 That makes sense, right?
 Not really…

-Requiring special characters and numbers in passwords (“complex passwords”) turns out to add much less security that it would seem.
-It’s a trivial exercise in brute-force hacking software to replace o’s, i’s, and e’s with 0’s, 1’s, and 3’s when brute-forcing passwords– and special characters, unfortunately, do not significantly increase the challenge to a hacker who runs any decent hacking software.
-And make no mistake, a quick Google search for ‘free hacking tools’ will come up with a lot of results.
+Requiring special characters and numbers in passwords turns out to add much less security than it would seem.
+It’s a trivial exercise to replace o’s, i’s, and e’s with 0’s, 1’s, and 3’s when brute-forcing passwords.
+And special characters, unfortunately, do not significantly increase the challenge to a hacker who runs any decent hacking software.
+Make no mistake, a quick Google search for ‘free hacking tools’ will come up with a lot of results.